How you can think smarter about your colleagues mental health

 Whether working from home, back in the office, or still figuring out a system that works best for your business, you can make a real difference when it comes to helping employees stay healthy, feel supported, and happy at work.

-By learning how to spot signs of poor mental health, improve wellbeing within your team and support those with mental health problems.
+By learning how to spot signs of poor mental health, improve wellbeing within your team, and support those with mental health problems, you can foster a more productive and positive work environment.

 Burning Issues

-Employees are reporting increased workplace intensity and more significant pressure at work.³
+Employees are reporting increased workplace intensity and more significant pressure at work:

 Don’t stress.
 There’s plenty you can do.

 Take a deep breath.
-The good news is that openly discussing and taking on mental health problems is quickly becoming an accepted part of workplace interactions.
+The good news is that openly discussing and addressing mental health problems is quickly becoming an accepted part of workplace interactions.

 As well as checking in personally with your team, here are a few strategies to consider at work:

-• Start a culture of ‘openness’ about mental health, so your staff are more likely to express how they really feel, so you can take appropriate action and support.
+• Start a culture of ‘openness’ about mental health: Encourage staff to express how they really feel, so you can take appropriate action and provide support.

-• Educate everyone with stress, and supporting mental health awareness campaigns, to help normalise these conditions.
+• Educate everyone about stress: Support mental health awareness campaigns to help normalise these conditions.

-• Keep an eye out.
-Not in a creepy or invasive way.
-Just see how your employees are feeling.
+• Keep an eye out: Not in a creepy or invasive way.
+Just observe how your employees are feeling.
 What’s the mood in the office?
 If workloads are getting hectic, can they be pared back or managed better?

 Mental health first aiders